webpack/webpack.js.org/content/guides/build-performance.md

 * `AggressiveMergingPlugin`
 * `ModuleConcatenationPlugin`

-## Minimal entry chunk
+### Minimal Entry Chunk

 webpack only emits updated chunks to the filesystem.
-For some configuration options (HMR, `[name]`/`[chunkhash]` in `output.chunkFilename`, `[hash]`) the entry chunk is invalidated is addition to the changed chunks.
+For some configuration options (HMR, `[name]`/`[chunkhash]` in `output.chunkFilename`, `[hash]`) the entry chunk is invalidated in addition to the changed chunks.

 Make sure the entry chunk is cheap to emit by keeping it small.

-This adds a chunk which only contains the runtime and is parent of all other chunks.
+The following code block extracts a chunk containing only the runtime with _all other chunks as children_:

 ``` js
 new CommonsChunkPlugin({